Skip to content

 ThreatMitigation

-Unauthorized access to targetsVPN enrollment + SSH public key auth
+Unauthorized access to targetsVPN enrollment + mTLS client certificate validation

 Lateral movement between targetsStar topology — no target-to-target traffic